 Avoid HTML emails where there is a high ratio of images to text, as these will often fall foul of spam filters.
-And if you are marketing to consumers, you will need an email design that will be very different and less formal compared to a mailing to business people.
+And if you are marketing to consumers, you will need an email design that is less formal than one you would use for mailing to business people.
 Remember to check how it appears in all email client software.

 Avoid using an off-the-shelf template even though it may be free.
 Consider getting a designer to create your HTML email template, or ask your ESP to help (some include HTML design in their service).

 The quality of your mailing list is key.
 Try to avoid sending to an old list as it will generate a large proportion of bounces and that may affect the deliverability of the rest of your list and will cause your ESP to question how your list was obtained.

 Unsolicited marketing emails are unlawful unless the recipient has in some way consented to receive the email, so the best lists are of your existing customers or those who have opted in to receive communications.
 Once in the inbox, you need to maximise its exposure.